joemoose/dungeoneers.d20/docs/equipment.md

 Each crate is assigned a *Usage Die* to track its consumption.
 A full crate starts with a **d10** usage die.

 Roll the usage die each time an item is removed from a crate.
-On a roll **1 or 2**, the usage die drops in size to the next lowest in the dice chain as follows:
+On a roll **1 or 2**, the usage die drops in size to the next lowest value in the dice chain as follows:

 **d10** > **d8** > **d6** > **d4** > **empty**